alf-p-steinbach/Wrapped-stdlib/README.md

 Background, goal &amp; degree of goal achievement.
 ----
-Two C++ infra-structure developments have made *stdlib*’s “always UTF-8” a practical, instead of just an idealistic, choice:
+Two C++ infra-structure developments have made Wrapped stdlib’s “always UTF-8” a practical, instead of just an idealistic, choice:

 * The upcoming C++17 *filesystem* library, part of the C++17 standard library, lets you open or create or remove files via UTF-8 encoded `char` based filenames.
-This complements *stdlib* in a great way. *stdlib* therefore provides access to *filesystem* already with Visual C++ 2017 and later, and with recent g++ versions, as well as any C++ implementation that supports C++17 and later.
+This complements Wrapped stdlib in a great way.
+Wrapped stdlib therefore provides access to *filesystem* already with Visual C++ 2017 and later, and with recent g++ versions, as well as any C++ implementation that supports C++17 and later.

 * Visual C++, the main compiler on the Windows platform, now supports UTF-8 as the execution character set, i.e. for ordinary `char` based literals.